catalinii/minisatip/README.txt

 	192.168.9.9 is the host where oscam is running and 9000 is the port configured in dvbapi section in oscam.conf

 -s DELSYS:host:port - specify the remote satip host and port with delivery system DELSYS, it is possible to use multiple -s
-	DELSYS - can be one of: dvbs, dvbs2, dvbt, dvbt2, dvbc, dvbc2, atsc, dvbcb ( - DVBC_ANNEX_B ) [default: dvbs2]
+	DELSYS - can be one of: dvbs, dvbs2, dvbt, dvbt2, dvbc, dvbc2, isdbt, atsc, dvbcb ( - DVBC_ANNEX_B ) [default: dvbs2]
 	host - the server of the satip server port - rtsp port for the satip server [default: 554]
 	eg: -s 192.168.1.2 -s dvbt:192.168.1.3:554 -s dvbc:192.168.1.4